-If the computer is wall-mounted (select HP TouchSmart PC models only), it can be displayed in landscape orientation, or portrait orientation with the CD-DVD player on top.
+If the computer is wall-mounted (select HP TouchSmart PC models only), it can be displayed in landscape orientation only.
 For instructions on wall-mounting your HP TouchSmart PC, refer to the Wall-Mounting your HP TouchSmart user guide.

 Connecting a game console